 Tom has deep knowledge of the national electricity and gas markets, having acted in numerous disputes across the generation, network and retail sectors, including civil penalty enforcement matters and access disputes in both gas and electricity networks.
 Tom is a member of the pool of experts for the Wholesale Energy Market Dispute Resolution Panel.
-He also advises the Australian Energy Market Commission and the Gas Market Reform Group regarding potential rule changes to the National Electricity Rules, the National Gas Rules and the National Energy Retail Rules, and the Essential Services Commission of Victoria regarding regulatory amendments under the Electricity Industry Act and Gas Industry Act.
+He also advises the Australian Energy Market Commission regarding potential rule changes to the National Electricity Rules, the National Gas Rules and the National Energy Retail Rules, and the Essential Services Commission of Victoria regarding regulatory amendments under the Electricity Industry Act and Gas Industry Act.

 Tom has acted in high-profile applications to enforce international arbitration awards against the Sauber Formula 1 team (on an urgent basis, before the 2015 Australian Grand Prix) and against Joseph Gutnick.
 He has also acted in Hong Kong and China-related arbitration proceedings, including in HKIAC arbitration proceedings.
 Tom is a Fellow of the Chartered Institute of Arbitrators, and has acted as an expert witness on questions of Hong Kong law in Australian proceedings.
 Tom has also acted for ASIC in financial services enforcement matters, including matters with China and SE Asia emerging market aspects.

 Before coming to the Bar, Tom practised as a commercial litigator for eight years, including six years in Hong Kong with Freshfields Bruckhaus Deringer.
 Tom appeared as a solicitor advocate in contested matters before the Hong Kong High Court and the Court of Final Appeal, and in arbitrations conducted in Hong Kong, China, Singapore, London and Stockholm.
 Tom was lead associate in the team acting for the Brunei Investment Authority in its proceeding against HRH Prince Jefri Bolkiah to enforce an earlier settlement of its US$15 billion claim (later upheld in the Privy Council).

 Liability limited by a scheme approved under the Professional Standards Legislation